mghotbi/DspikeIn/README.md

 ## Preprocessing for Scaling Factor Calculation

 If you are using OTUs and have only one OTU rooted from the spiked species, you can skip this preprocessing step.
-Follow the steps below to estimate the success of spike-in, particularly check if you have any samples with under or over-spikes.
+Follow the steps below to estimate the success of spike-in, particularly check if you have any samples with under or over-spikes.If the spiked species appear in several ASVs, check their phylogenetic distances and compare them to the reference sequences of your positive control.
+If the spiked species of interest has gene copy number variations and you prefer not to sum their abundances, use the MAX option instead of SUM to combine these ASVs under a single taxon, simplifying data processing.

 **Modify the threshold of acceptable spiked species % as needed.
 For detailed guidance on acceptable thresholds (passed_range), please refer to the instructions in our upcoming paper.**